woossi0/suite/docs/usermanual/source/installation/linux/centos/suite.rst

 .. |pgupgrade_url| replace:: http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-3.0.1.zip

+OpenGeo Suite packages are available for CentOS 5 and above, and Red Hat Enterprise Linux (RHEL) 5 and above.

-The commands contained in the following installation instructions assume root privileges.
+The commands below assume root privileges.

 New installation
 ----------------

 .. note:: If you are upgrading from a previous version, jump to the section entitled :ref:`installation.linux.centos.suite.upgrade`.

-.. warning:: Packages are available for CentOS 5 and above, and Red Hat Enterprise Linux (RHEL) 5 and above.

 #.
 Change to the :file:`/etc/yum.repos.d` directory: